peacey/split-vpn/README.md

       cd /mnt/data/split-vpn/wireguard/mullvad
       wg-quick down ./wg0.conf
       ```

     * **wireguard-go:** Stop the container and run the split-vpn down command in the wireguard configuration directory.

       ```sh
       cd /mnt/data/wireguard
       podman stop wireguard
       /mnt/data/split-vpn/vpn/updown.sh wg0 down
       ```

+    * **OpenConnect:** Send the openconnect process the TERM signal to bring it down.

+        1. If you want to kill all openconnect instances.

+            ```sh
+            killall -TERM openconnect
+            ```

+        2. If you want to kill a specific openconnect instance using tun0.

+            ```sh
+            kill -TERM $(pgrep -f "openconnect.*tun0")
+            ```

+    * **Nexthop:** Change to the directory of your vpn.conf configuration and run the split-vpn down command.
+Make sure to use the correct nickname and interface.

+      ```sh
+      cd /mnt/data/split-vpn/nexthop/mycomputer
+      /mnt/data/split-vpn/vpn/updown.sh br0 down mycomputer
+      ```

 </details>